Toronto District School Board

 Junior Division (Grade 6)

-Compared to the Province and last year’s TDSB results, the percentage of fully participating Grade 6 TDSB students achieving at or above the provincial standard (Levels 3 and 4) in 2023-24 is:
+The percentage of fully participating Grade 6 TDSB students achieving at or above the provincial standard (Levels 3 and 4) in 2024-25 is:

 The TDSB's Literacy Strategy 2024-2027 will ensure that all students achieve high levels of literacy regardless of their background or social identity.
 A focus will be placed on providing specific oral language, reading and writing instruction and learning experiences that cultivate a sense of joy, engagement and belonging.